 Cardiology Associates of North Mississippi located in Tupelo, Mississippi (Lee County) has a fixed PET unit and performs Cardiac/PET procedures (pet scans/imaging of the heart).
-For FY 2020, Cardiology Associates of North Mississippi performed (to be updated prior to final filing) procedures.
+For FY 2020, Cardiology Associates of North Mississippi performed 1,170 procedures.

 Table 5-7 presents the location, type (fixed or mobile), and utilization of PET equipment throughout the state in 2020.